Skip to content

 A: The hiring process depends on the scale of the project; we solicit quotes from qualified firms and work with existing partners.
 What is important in our hiring process is finding a firm that can facilitate the languages we are hoping to translate content into and that their process involves working with community members and native speakers of the languages.

-Q: What qualities did Wintranslation have that helped Bytown Museum decide to work with them?
+Q: What qualities did wintranslation have that helped Bytown Museum decide to work with them?

 A: We appreciated